Towards a future space-based, highly scalable AI infrastructure system design: Methods

-The PPB requirements for different schemes shown as lines in Figure \ref{fig:isl}, illustrating the trade-off between distance and maximum achievable bandwidth, were estimated as follows: On-Off Keying (OOK): $\sim$20 PPB, (PM 16-QAM): $\sim$190 PPB, this coherent schemes requires higher Signal-to-Noise Ratios.
-This compares to the Shannon-Hartley Limit: $\sim$2.31 PPB (Calculated in the infinite bandwidth, shot-noise limit as $2 \times \ln(2)/0.6$, accounting for a 0.6 quantum efficiency \cite{kimukin2002ingaas}).
+The PPB requirements for different schemes shown as lines in Figure \ref{fig:isl}, illustrating the trade-off between distance and maximum achievable bandwidth.
+They were estimated as $\sim$71 PPB for On-Off Keying (OOK)\cite{laube2025apd}, and $\sim$196 PPB for PM 16-QAM\cite{FScom_2024}, as this coherent scheme requires a higher signal-to-noise ratio.
+This compares to the Shannon-Hartley limit of $\sim$1.39 PPB, calculated in the infinite bandwidth, shot-noise limit as $2 \times \ln(2)$).
 We assumed the use of standard C-band and L-band wavelengths, consistent with mature DWDM technology.